Product liability for machines due to product defects

 Instructional errors refer to deficiencies in the instructions or warnings provided with a product.
 Even if the product itself is technically sound, injury or damage may occur if the instructions for safe use are unclear or inadequate.
 In such cases, the manufacturer may be held liable for damages resulting from improper use of the product.

-In reality, the majority of operating instructions are incorrect and do not meet the requirements that arise, for example, from the applicable Machinery Directive.
+In reality, the majority of operating instructions are incorrect and do not comply with the requirements arising, for example, from the applicable Machinery Directive .
 This can have a variety of reasons.

 As a result, there may be security problems.